imcjp/VFL4RR/theoreticalDerivationOfPerformanceAnalysis/README.md

 We use comments to mark the exact source of each calculation in the scripts and summarize the key code of each protocol and algorithm in folder **"summaryOfCode"**.

-Readers can read our scripts and code summaries to check the correctness of Tables 2,3,4 in the Paper.
+Readers can read our scripts and code summaries to check the correctness of Tab.
+2,3,4 in the Paper.

 ### II.
 The symbols used in the scripts are described as follows: